 I was trying to keep the neighbouring colours from the strip roll together but I just wasn’t feeling the love.

-I continued on in this vein, trying move the colours across the quilt in the order I wanted, but none of my arrangements were what I had pictured.
+I continued on in this vein, trying move the colours across the quilt in the order I wanted.
+Sadly none of my arrangements were what I had pictured.

-It wasn’t helping that I’d had a bad day at work that day (I tend to feel uncreative on such days, not sure why).
+It wasn’t helping that I’d had a bad day at work that day (I tend to feel uncreative on such days).

 Or that a play fort had appeared in the path between my machine and my design wall:

-We’ve had a lot of rain the past week, so the kids had fun building an indoor fort with a couple of cool indoor fort kits* and some of our queen bed sheets.
+We’ve had a lot of rain the past week.
+The kids had fun building an indoor fort with a couple of cool indoor fort kits* and some of our queen bed sheets.
 (It’s too hot for quilt forts here in Australia right now.)

-I wasn’t having a win with the design so I decided to step away from it for a day or so and see what a bit of thinking could come up with.
+I wasn’t having a win with the design so I decided to step away from it for a day.
+I thought perhaps a bit of time off would encourage some different ideas.
 Plus I had to help the 6 yr old build a farm in the fort.
-Very important business, you see 🙂
+Very important business, you see :)

 I have a bunch more photos of other layouts, but I’ll save them for the next post, which you can find here.